Home

 As a young man, Joel learned the lessons of settling disputes in court.
 In 1856, he was involved in a dispute with Maxwell Clark that was settled in arbitration.
 In 1868, he and his former Leichliter in-laws filed countersuits over a $100 loan dispute.

-When the federal census was taken in 1860, widower Joel boarded with his married sister Catherine Barnhouse near Normalville.
-In 1862, he married Catherine Seneff (1836-1920), and they had 5 children -- William Henry "Squire" Miner, David R. Minerd, Elizabeth Rosensteel Zadowsky, John Wesley Minerd and Ella R. Pritts Polen Pryor.
+When the federal census was taken in 1860, the 33-year-old Joel boarded with his married sister Catherine Barnhouse near Normalville.

-Joel and 'Kate' owned a 126-acre farm near Rogers Mill, Fayette County, from 1870 to 1905.
+Joel and Kate acquired a 126-acre farm near Rogers Mill, Fayette County, where they resided from 1870 to 1905.
 The land was inherited from his Seneff in-laws.

-Their dwelling was a short distance from the ruins of the old Fayette Furnace, seen here.
+Their dwelling was a short distance from the ruins of the old Fayette Furnace.
 The furnace was built in 1825 by Joseph and George Rogers to produce pig iron, and ceased operations after 12 years, in 1837.
 It was still in "an excellent state of preservation" in about 1910, when this colorized photo was taken, and still stands today.

-Tragedy struck the family in 1903, when son David, who lived nearby, died of 00000.
-He was laid to rest in the Seneff family cemetery near the Miner home.
+Tragedy struck the family in 1903, when son David died of tuberculosis at the age of 38.
+He was laid to rest in the Seneff family cemetery near the Miner home, where Joel and Kate eventually would join him in eternal repose.

 Kate is said to have been "a great big woman with arms as big around as a stove pipe."
 In his manuscript autobiography, her brother David Rugg Seneff wrote: